UBC-CIC/commit2act/docs/ArchitectureDeepDive.md

 This `$util.toJson` function is incredibly important for the response mapping templates, it essentially just turns the output from the Lambda into a format that GraphQL will be able to read.
 The `$context.result[0]` just means "get the first element from the result of the Lambda", since the Lambda returns everything in the form of an array `[0]` is important to include to get the return type to not be a list.

-If the returning type is an array of a certain type (like `getAllGroups`, this returns type `[Group]`), the reponse mapping template will just look like
+If the returning type is an array of a certain type (like `getAllGroups`, this returns type `[Group]`), the response mapping template will just look like

 ```
 $util.toJson($context.result)
 ```

-In the event that the return type is a scalar type (like in the query `getTotalGlobalCO2` the return type is `Float`), the reponse mapping template will look a little more complicated, and uses a bit of VTL logic to work:
+In the event that the return type is a scalar type (like in the query `getTotalGlobalCO2` the return type is `Float`), the response mapping template will look a little more complicated, and uses a bit of VTL logic to work:

 ```
 #if ($context.result[0].get("totalCO2"))